uit-no/hpc-doc/jobs/examples.rst

   output_9.txt:start at 14:43:59

-_
-.. all_mem:

-Example on how to allocate entire memory on one node_
+Example on how to allocate entire memory on one node
 ----------------------------------------------------

 .. literalinclude:: files/slurm-big-memory.sh